Metal Gear Solid: Philanthropy

 Metal Gear Solid: Philanthropy is a 2009 Italian non-profit fan made film series created by Hive Division, a team of Italian students and filmmakers.
 It is a film based on the highly successful Metal Gear video game series.
-It is written, directed and edited by Giacomo Talamini, a 27-year-old Italian student filmmaker who also stars in the movie as Solid Snake.
+It is written, directed and edited by Giacomo Talamini, who also stars as Solid Snake.

-History
+Production

 Metal Gear Solid: Philanthropy was conceived in 2002 when Talamini and school friend Gianluca were playing Metal Gear Solid 2: Sons of Liberty.
 The game had a significant impact on the two and they decided to create a film based on the series.
 Using equipment they had lying around, they started work on what is now known as the Old Project.
 After two years, production came to a halt.
 They had released a trailer but interest in the project was dying.

-In 2005, the group (who was then known as Shamrock Creations) met in Venice to discuss the direction of the project.
+In 2005, the group (then known as Shamrock Creations) met in Venice to discuss the direction of the project.
 They refocused their aim and renamed themselves Hive Division after Gianluca left the group.
 The new project was called the New Project.
-Recruiting almost 40 people, Hive Division continued work on the film and started shooting at different locations around Italy, until July 2008 when the building used in the final scene was demolished.
-In winter 2008, they found an alternate location and filming continued.
+Recruiting almost 40 people, Hive Division continued work on the film and started shooting at different locations around Italy until July 2008, when the building used in the final scene was demolished.
+In winter 2008, Hive Division found an alternate location and filming continued.
 In March 2009, filming was complete and post-processing began.
-Aoife Ní Fhearraigh, whose song "The Best is Yet to Come" was used for the Metal Gear Solid Soundtrack, came into the studio towards the end of production to offer her vocal talent for use in "Will There Be an End", the ending theme to the movie.
+Aoife Ní Fhearraigh, whose song "The Best is Yet to Come" was used for the Metal Gear Solid soundtrack, was hired to perform "Will There Be an End", the film's ending theme.